pinomelean/GRBL-pendant/README.md

 ## Project status
 - First prototype mostly built, silicone keypad left to see how it all looks and feels.
 A couple of encoder push buttons don't work, but will do for testing.
 	- Several adjustments made for a second version.
 Will not make a mold and keypad for the first.
+	- Started making a mold for the keypad.
 - Thumbstick as mouse pointer - Done.
 Works pretty well in the smaller screens I use, slower in bigger ones, but it's adjustable.
 - Thumbstick for jogging - UGS wouldn't recognize it in game controller mode, so It just types jogging G-code commands.
 Works ok.
 - Encoder jogging - Works well for accurate positioning.
 Too slow for jogging all around the machine, but there's the thumbstick for that.